Educ-IO/educ-io/+REQUIREMENTS.md

 layout: page
 title: Requirements
 permalink: /requirements/
-lead: Technical Requirements for using these web-apps, e.g. Browser etc
+lead: Browser technical specifications for using this site and our tools
 ---

 {% include_relative REQUIREMENTS.md %}

 - - -